Creating A Virtual Tea Party

 How to decorate your Zoom Tea Party Room

 Remember all the wonderful vacation photos you never had the chance to share with your friends?
 Upload them onto Zoom as virtual backgrounds in your profile.
 Your friends will go ga-ga over them.
+Or take the easy route as I did.
+Here’s how to pick your favorite FREE virtual background on Zoom:

 4. Plan a fun agenda

-- Where would you like to go on your next vacation and why?
+- Where would you like to go on your next vacation, and why?

 - You’ve got 30-seconds to speak with your 30-year-old younger self; what do you say?